lelou6666/nimbus-docs/phantom/webapp.rst

 Contextualization allows you to configure your virtual machines so that they provide fully configured applications and services.

+Contextualization is optional: you can leave the User Data field empty, or select *None* as contextualization type.
 If you would like to contextualize your virtual machines, you can do so using several mechanisms:

 * The plain user-data field will put the information on the cloud's metadata server for access from the VM